Counseling Center Director & Therapists

 Carol Lewis is a Licensed Marriage and Family Therapist in the State of Florida and a Clinical Member of the American Association of Marriage and Family Therapists.
 Since 1986, Carol Lewis has been providing therapy to individuals, couples and families in Accredited Samaritan Institute Counseling Centers in South Florida.
 In addition to her education and training as a family therapist, Carol has worked in the field of codependency and addictions, and she is well acquainted with 12-Step recovery.
 Her clients appreciate her warm and empathetic manner as well as her practical approach to healing and growth.

 Carol Lewis works with children, adolescents and adults.
 Presently offering telehealth only.
 She also leads classes in Active Parenting and Christian Meditation.
 She went to M.S., Northern Illinois University and trained at Commuter Family Therapy in West Palm Beach.
+Carol Lewis takes Cigna, Aetna, UHC, Meritain and UMR.

-Lisa Gentile Registered Clinical Social Work Intern
+Lisa Gentile Registered Clinical Social Work Intern Lisa Gentile, Registered Clinical Social Worker Intern

-Lisa Gentile has worked with individuals and adolescents in the mental health field for over 15 years.
+Lisa Gentile has worked with individuals and adolescents in the mental health field for over 17 years.
 She is originally from Philadelphia, Pennsylvania, and earned her B.A. in Psychology from Temple University, graduating Magna Cum Laude.
 She went on to earn her Master of Social Work from The University of Central Florida.
 She is currently a Registered Clinical Social Worker Intern and works in a residential mental health facility that specializes in individuals with co-occurring mental illness and issues of addiction.

 Lisa is a member of the National Association of Social Worker and was clinically trained in Structural Family Therapy at the Philadelphia Child and Family Therapy Training Center and has knowledge of family systems and dynamics.
 She is trauma informed and has extensive knowledge and personal experience dealing with loss.
 She understands what it means to process a significant loss/death in someone’s life.
 Her interest in yoga and meditation has recently led her to earn her certification in Yin Yoga with a trauma- informed focus.
-Some of the modalities that she works with are Cognitive- behavioral therapy (CBT), Dialectical- Behavior therapy (DBT), Acceptance/Commitment Therapy (ACT), and Family Based Therapy.
+Some of the modalities that she works with are Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance/Commitment Therapy (ACT), and Family Based Therapy.

-Maryanne Mayo, LMSW, LCSW
+Maryanne Mayo, LMSW, LCSW Maryann Mayo, LMSW, LCSW

 Maryann Mayo is a Licensed Clinical Social Worker (LMSW, LCSW) with a Master of Science degree in Clinical Social Work from Columbia University, New York and a Bachelor of Science degree in Behavioral Science /Psychology from Stony Brook University, New York.
 She has many years of experience in a variety of settings in both the private and public sector serving various populations and ages in the area of mental and physical health.